17th Lithuanian Uhlan Regiment: 1813

+1814–1815

+After the abdication of Emperor Napoleon with the Treaty of Fontainebleau, the regiment was allowed to return to its homeland with weapons and flags.

 Most of the dispersed soldiers who, taking advantage of the amnesty, declared loyalty to Emperor Alexander I, gathered in Siedlce.
 From there, they were transferred to Garwolin and Łowicz, where the regiment was disbanded in mid-February 1815.